siki868/GameOfLifeJava/README.md

 # GameOfLifeJava
-Sime implementation of  Conway's Game of Life in Java
+Simple implementation of  Conway's Game of Life in Java